citp/privacy-policy-historical/m/mi/mim/mimvi.com.md

 ### **Enforcement**

 Mimvi regularly reviews its compliance with this Privacy Policy.
-Please feel free to direct any questions or concerns regarding this Privacy Policy or Mimvi's treatment of personal information by [contacting us](https://web.archive.org/web/20111227143404id_/http%3A//mimvi.com/corp/contact.html) through this website or by writing to us at
+Please feel free to direct any questions or concerns regarding this Privacy Policy or Mimvi's treatment of personal information by [contacting us](https://web.archive.org/web/20120515105731id_/http%3A//www.mimvi.com/corp/contact.html) through this website or by writing to us at

 Privacy
 c/o Mimvi, Inc.
-100 Spear St. Suite 1410
-San Francsico CA 94105
+440 N. Wolfe Road, Sunnyvale, CA 94085

 When we receive formal written complaints at this address, it is Mimvi's policy to contact the complaining user regarding his or her concerns.
 We will cooperate with the appropriate regulatory authorities, including local data protection authorities, to resolve any complaints regarding the transfer of personal data that cannot be resolved between Mimvi and an individual.